-- Non-UM applicants: January 15 for fall term.
-Applications may be accepted for winter term depending on availability of space; please contact the program at firstname.lastname@example.org to determine whether the program is accepting applications.
+- Non-UM applicants: January 15 for maximum consideration for fall term; consideration of applications continues on a rolling basis if space remains.
+The last date for receipt of applications for fall is June 30.
+Applications may also be accepted for winter term depending on availability of space; please contact the program at email@example.com to determine whether the program is accepting applications.
 If admissions are open, the due date for applications is December 1 for winter term admission.

 - Visit the Graduate Certificate in Real Estate Development admissions page to apply

 Debates over land use regulation, sustainable development, sprawl, community design, and the municipal finance implications of these occupy virtually every local government in this nation and abroad.
 The Obama Administration is emphasizing making communities sustainable.
-The revival of many American downtowns, the urbanization of selective suburban places, and the high rates of mortgage foreclosure on the fringe of some growing metro areas are testament to profound changes in real estate development after decades of building only drivable suburban development.
-However, just as the United States is adjusting to changed market demands, much of the developing world is emulating the drivable suburban American model of the twentieth century
+The revival of many American downtowns and the urbanization of selective suburban places are testament to profound changes in real estate development after decades of building only drivable suburban development.
+However, just as the United States is adjusting to changed market demands, much of the developing world is emulating the drivable suburban American model of the twentieth century.

 Few planners, lawyers, business leaders, and designers who influence metropolitan development understand the complexity of real estate development.
 They are not as effective as they could be in improving the way development occurs.
 Many of those trained in a single field, such as business, law, or urban planning, could be more effective in creating places that contribute to a positive quality of life for people of all incomes and preserve the natural environment if they had an education that spanned several professional fields.